-5 Ways To Repeat Your Last Command In Linux - OSTechNix
+How To Repeat Your Last Command In Linux - OSTechNix

 $ uname -r

 As I mentioned earlier, we can execute the last command by simply pressing the UP arrow and hit ENTER key.
-This is the most common way used by many users to execute the previous command.
+This is the most commonly used way by many users to execute the previous command.
 This method will work on all SHELL, regardless of the Linux distribution you use.

 However, like I said already, there are a few other methods to do this.